n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 systems.
 Use LSM for trunked P25 systems that are configured for simulcast.

 ##### APCO25 Phase 2 Decoder - Individual Channels
 ***Note: all APCO25 Phase 2 systems use an APCO25 Phase 1 control channel***.
 Use a Phase 1 decoder for the Phase 2 system and sdrtrunk will automatically create the Phase 2 traffic channels for you.
 However, if you want to listen to the Phase 2 channels individually, you must supply the descramble settings for the channel.
 * **WACN** - wide area communications network (WACN) for the P25 network
 * **System** - system identifier
 * **NAC** - network access code

 ##### LTR Decoder
-* **Direction** - choose which side of the repeater you want to monitor, either the input side (mobile radio to repeater) or the output side (repeater to mobile radio).
+* **Direction** - choose which side of the repeater you want to monitor, either the input side (mobile radio to repeater), or the output side (repeater to mobile radio).
 ISW = input, OSW = output

 ##### LTR-Net Decoder
-* **Direction** - choose which side of the repeater you want to monitor, either the input side (mobile radio to repeater) or the output side (repeater to mobile radio).
+* **Direction** - choose which side of the repeater you want to monitor, either the input side (mobile radio to repeater), or the output side (repeater to mobile radio).
 ISW = input, OSW = output

 ##### MPT-1327 Decoder